ProCode-Software/vsxtools/README.md

-# vsxtools (WIP)
+# vsxtools
+**Note:** This is still a work in progress

-A CLI and JavaScript framework building VSCode extensions.
+A CLI and JavaScript framework for building VSCode extensions.

 ## Features
 - 📕 Write TextMate grammars and product icon themes with TypeScript